Skip to Content

 “Jurisdiction” is the set of rules that decides which court hears a case.
 Jurisdiction is like an imaginary fence that divides legal cases into 2 categories.
 On one side of the fence are the cases that a certain court can decide.
 On the other side of the fence are the cases that the court is not allowed to hear.
 Usually, “jurisdiction” is the reason one court must allow another court to hear the case.

 There are two types of jurisdiction: personal jurisdiction and subject matter jurisdiction.
 The court must have both types of jurisdiction to hear a case.
-Personal jurisdiction, the power to require a person to appear in court.
-In Maryland, subject matter jurisdiction to hear custody and visitation cases is with the Circuit Courts.
+Personal jurisdiction is the power to require a person to appear in court.
+In Maryland, subject matter jurisdiction over custody and visitation cases lies with the Circuit Courts.
 If you have a custody case in Maryland, the Circuit Court is where the case will be filed and heard by a judge or magistrate.

 A case can be filed in Maryland if: